 As for the veterinarian not “picking up on the problem”, it is a known fact that the minute your dog enters the veterinary office their adrenalin level rises which often times masks many problems, especially orthopedic problems.
 We have all experienced this…your dog is limping for days and then when you load them up and bring them to your veterinarian they are not limping anymore.
 Therefore we rely on you, our client, to bring light to any potential problems that have been developing.

 Not all veterinarians are on the same page when it comes to good pain management

-For those of you who don’t know, my father, whom I love so so dearly, is also a veterinarian.
-At the young age of 75 he is still practicing really good medicine with me 3 days a week.
+For those of you who don’t know, my father, is also a veterinarian.
+At the young age of 75 he is still practicing medicine with me 3 days a week.
 I cherish every single moment I practice with him and credit him 100% with molding me into the doctor I am today.
-Yet, in all of his greatness, still to this day my father is unclear or not “in-tune” with good pain management practices.
-The reality is….this is not all that uncommon.
+Still to this day my father is unclear or not “in-tune” with good pain management practices.
+The reality is…this is not all that uncommon.
 Fortunately for my father, he has me who is hyper-focused on this topic.